reelradio/docs/dev-guide.md

     export GOOGLE_APPLICATION_CREDENTIALS="/home/user/Downloads/service-account-file.json"
     ```

-4. Call transcribe from the command line with the path to the audio file as an argument:
+4. Call `transcribe.py` from the command line with the path to the audio file as an argument:

     ```
     python3 transcribe.py path/to/file_name.m4a